Rising Mpox Infections in South Africa Prompt Health Department Warning

 Government Response and Public Guidance

-- 21-day surveillance period for suspected cases
+- 21-day surveillance periods

 Challenges and Way Forward

-- Delayed access to vaccines
+- Delayed access to vaccines and treatments

 Stay Alert